-Add to the list of President Grant’s already amazing legacy, easily being one of the best if not the best President in history, his legacy of environmentalism mixed with civil rights.
+Add to the list of Ulysses Grant’s already amazing legacy, easily being the best General and one of the best if not the best President in history, his environmentalism mixed with civil rights.

 The first rangers in America included blacks, known at the time as Buffalo Soldiers.